KERATOCONUS & CROSS-LINKING

-Visual loss occurs primarily from irregular astigmatism and myopia, and secondarily from corneal
+Visual loss occurs primarily from irregular astigmatism and later from

 Subclinical Keratoconus(KC) normally causes no visual impairment, the patient may require glasses

 or nothing to achieve 20/20 vision.